koraixayo/RedChillies-IP/PLAY_Whitepaper.md

 C) NFT Mint Coupon – Anyone can bid on Hosted game for winning NFT Mint Coupon before 24 hours of market expiration.
 Bid price starts from 100 PLAY.
 Winner gets 1 NFT Mint Coupon that can be used for “random minting” or “minting that bided game”.
 NFT Owner can unlock “Accept Ads” for game page ownership.
 Bid paid amount goes to Oracle + Governor.
 This feature gets locked before 24 hours of market expiration.

 Host receives 10% of 2.5% of every trades directly sent to wallet.
 All APM market, which are hosted, opens for limited time as they must come with opening + expiration timestamp.
 APM Markets can open up to 1 year maximum & for 72 hours (3 days) minimum from the submission date.

 **How is market traded + liquidity provided – Conditional Tokens?**

 Users can use PLAY token to buy the prediction shares on “option/condition” of market.
 Users can trade their prediction share any time before market gets expired or resolved.
 When expired or resolved, only the “correct” prediction shares can be redeemed for value 1.
 Prediction Shares can be traded to any verified markets of PredictionDEX.
 Users can provide liquidity to the market to receives “their contribution %” of 80% of 2.5% of all trades.

 [info on trading + liquidity]

 A source of revenue is generated through 1 process before 24 hours of market expiration time or immediately when resolved by “condition met”: (a) Bidding on NFT Game Page ownership – starts with 100 PLAY (threshold).
 Bid winner can choose either “Game page Ownership” or “Fresh Minting Coupon”.
 If there is no Game page ownership, NFT goes into “Un-minted NFT Pool”.
 The bid amount goes to Oracle + Governor.

 **How is market resolved?**

 Markets are resolved by 2 processes: (a) Market Expiration Condition (b) Market Resolution Met Condition

-Resolution of markets created by “Users”:

-These markets (APM) can be resolved by the process of “Expiration” or “Resolution Met Condition”.
+Resolution of markets created by “Users”: These markets can be resolved by the process of “Expiration” or “Resolution Met Condition”.

 (a) Resolution Met Condition: When these “Users” created markets are live for prediction trading, “Request Resolution” button becomes active.
 Any user can click “Request Resolution” by paying 10 REDC as collateral.
 “Governor/Maintainer” will check such request.
 If found valid, requester receives 10 REDC + 100 Loyalty Points back.
 This will turn market status “Finished” with 1st answer from “Governor/Maintainer” and “Dispute Resolution” button becomes active for 6 hours.